Sambe9/Resort/README.md

 This is why a landing page should have a clear visual hierarchy and value proposition, and should be tested for the best conversion optimization.

-What makes a homepage different from a landing page?
 There are a handful of things that set homepages and landing pages apart.
 Homepages have:

 More links.
 On a typical homepage, you can find at least 10 links.
 There's often a navigational menu at the top, links in the footer, and many in the page’s content.
 On a well-optimized landing page, though, you'll usually find fewer links, and sometimes only one—the link that allows your users to convert.